Belgian police arrest two men suspected of preparing attack

-BRUSSELS/PARIS Belgian prosecutors said on Wednesday they had charged two Belgian nationals with terrorist activity after police found weapons and detonators during house searches overnight in the capital Brussels.
+BRUSSELS/PARIS (Reuters) - Belgian prosecutors said on Wednesday they had charged two Belgian nationals with terrorist activity after police found weapons and detonators during house searches overnight in the capital Brussels.

 Police identified the two as Akim S, aged 40, and Khalid S, aged 37.
 They released two other people who had been briefly detained after the raids.